danpops/dans-website/README.md

 # dans-website

+## Overview

-Welcome to my website repository!
-It is a React Next.js application that showcases my portfolio with a nostalgic 90s website aesthetic.
+Welcome to my portfolio website!
+This React Next.js application offers a showcase of my work, blending modern technology with a 90s website aesthetic.
+Dive into the code to explore best practices in React application development, run it locally, and experience the charm of the 90s web.

+### Features

+- **Nostalgic 90s Design**: Immerse yourself in a retro web experience with a visually appealing 90s aesthetic.
+- **Local Development**: Run the application locally to explore the codebase and discover React best practices.
+- **Integration Tests**: Elevate your React project with cool integration tests using Cucumber and Puppeteer.

+### Live Deployment

+Explore my live website at [danpops.ca](https://danpops.ca) to see the portfolio in action.

 ## Table of Contents